EdJoPaTo/website-stalker-example/systems/starlabs/de/products-starlite.md

 All configurations are In-Production and available to order with a discount.

-Early Bird Savings - Save up to €95,20!¹
+Slightly Early Bird Savings - Save up to €71,40!¹

  In-Production offer is automatically applied at checkout and ends in